 What is Dungeons and Dragons Role-Playing?

-D&D may have started out as a combat game, but it evolved into something much more fantastic.
+D&D may have started out as a combat game but it evolved into something much more fantastic.
 Much like today's online fantasy role-playing games, players grew attached to their characters.
 But unlike today's game, they were far more apt to start assigning imaginary personality traits to their characters.
 A fighter, who had a high strength and low intelligence statistics, could become a heroic warrior known for his amusing lack of wits.
-And a frail magic user who was weak and quiet, is capable of unleashing powerful magic in time of need.
+And a frail magic user who was weak and quiet, was capable of unleashing powerful magic in time of need.
 The game brought upon itself a quality of realism experienced in a fantasy setting.
 This realism is much more easily attained today with high graphics video games; this was not the case among games in the 1970s and 80s - when Dungeons and Dragons was at it's peak of table top popularity.

 Role-playing, where Dungeons and Dragons is concerned, is not only assigning and developing personality traits to imaginary beings, it is acting them out during game play.
 That is, my incredibly unintelligent fighter acts incredibly unintelligent.
 The human player controlling a certain character would make his or her character act according to what makes sense for that character to act.
 Just like a feeble wizard wouldn't advise rushing into battle like a barbarian, a fighter would have little interest in trying to solve a quest with mental mettle.